DIRACGrid/DIRAC/docs/source/DeveloperGuide/TornadoServices/index.rst

       The specific client for configuration system.
-      To avoid JSON limitation the HTTPS handler encode data in base64 before sending them, this class only decode the base64 An exception is made with CommitNewData wich ENCODE in base64
+      To avoid JSON limitation the HTTPS handler encode data in base64 before sending them, this class only decode the base64 An exception is made with CommitNewData which ENCODE in base64
     """
     def getCompressedData(self):
       """